Actipro/WPF-Controls/Documentation/topics/barcode/symbologies/code39-extended.md

 ---
 # Code 39 Extended

-Code 39 Extended is a linear symbology, and supports the encoding of many more characters than standard Code 39.
+Code 39 Extended is a linear symbology and supports the encoding of many more characters than standard Code 39.

 This symbology is also known as Code 39 Full ASCII.